reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 Now let's get familiar with the RxJava noteworthy classes.

 The [Observable](https://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Observable.html) class is the non-backpressured, optionally multivalued base reactive class that offers factory methods, intermediate operators and the ability to consume synchronous and/ or asynchronous reactive data flows.
 Its `fromPublisher()` method converts an arbitrary Reactive stream `Publisher` into a `Observable`.
 Its `map()` method returns a `Observable` that applies a specified function to each item emitted by the current `Observable` and emits the results of these function applications.
-Its `materialize()` method returns a `Observable` that represents all the emissions and notifications from the current `Observable` into emissions marked with their original types within `Notification` objects.
+Furthermore, `materialize()` method returns a `Observable` that represents all the emissions and notifications from the current `Observable` into emissions marked with their original types within `Notification` objects.

 The [Flowable](https://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Flowable.html) class that implements the Reactive Streams `Publisher` Pattern and offers factory methods, intermediate operators and the ability to consume reactive data flows.
 Reactive Streams operates with `Publishers` which `Flowable` extends.
 Many operators therefore accept general `Publishers` directly and allow direct interoperation with other Reactive Streams implementations.